calimarkus/JDStatusBarNotification/README.md

 # JDStatusBarNotification

 Highly customizable notifications displayed below the status bar for both notch and no-notch devices.
 Customizable colors, fonts & animations.
+Drag to dismiss.
+Landscape / portrait.
 Can show an activity indicator, a progress bar & custom views. iOS 13+.
 Swift ready!

 Please open a [Github issue](https://github.com/calimarkus/JDStatusBarNotification/issues), if you think anything is missing or wrong.